namson0482/practicejdk_15/README.md

-# practicejdk_15
+# Practice with JDK 15
-Practice java with jdk 15
+Practice java with Java Development Kit - JDK 15